alexfernandez/alexfernandez.github.io/2017/jsdayes-2017-cost.md

 The biggest advantage of this venue was price: for less than €11k we had it for a day and a half.
 A good conference center in downtown Madrid is around €20k/day.
-Since people are demanding a better venue, there may be no other way around it.
-It is more than €9k above what we paid this year.
+Just for one day it is more than €9k above what we paid this year.

 ### Catering

-The second most disappointing aspect of the conference was food.
+Another issue that has generated a lot of complaints was lunch.
 Not everyone complained:
-apparently lunch was not all bad, but it was really scarce and the best portions were over quickly, leaving us with the infamous "white buns from hell".
+apparently lunch was not all bad, but it was a bit scarce and the best courses were over quickly, leaving us with the infamous "white buns from hell".

 In our defense, we used the same provider as last year, which was plentiful and very well valued by attendees.

-The remaining meals were OK,
-in quality and quantity,
-and saved us from utter shame.
+The remaining meals were OK in quality and quantity, and saved us from shame (and hunger).

 You may think that with a budget of around €20 per person you can do much better than we did.
 Think again.
 Providing catering for 600 people is a completely different problem than for 6.
 There's three meals a day,
-coffee and tea (another point where we were short).
+coffee and tea.
 You have to set up tables and possibly hire patio furniture.
 Don't forget vegan and gluten-free options.